-Looking to make a difference this summer?
-Consider NBTB!
-We’re currently seeking highly motivated, energetic team leaders for our high school student journalism camp, to be held July 1 to July 8, 2018 at Stanford University.
+Want to see the world, shape a few young minds and practice your journalism skills this summer?
+You’ve come to the right place.
+We’re seeking highly motivated, energetic team leaders for our high school camp, June 30 to July 7, 2019, at Stanford University.

 A caring spirit, the ability to connect with young students, a solid sense of ethics and cutting-edge multimedia skills are the qualities we seek.
 If you’re practicing digital journalism in college or in a newsroom, and you have a passion for helping young people to do the same, we look forward to hearing from you.